-Entry Requirements: There is no pre-requisite for entry at this level, although it is expected that students will have completed the subject at Level 1 to a satisfactory standard.
-Course Summary: Level 2 Textiles is based around expanding the key concepts of technological practice understanding how and why things work.
+Entry Requirements: There is no pre-requisite for entry at this level, although it is expected that students will have understanding how and why things work.
 Students design and make a garment or item based on a context that changes each year.

-Assessment: Cost: 12 Credits internal and 4 credits external Costs of pattern and materials to be purchased, printing cost Assessment: Level 2 Textiles is based around expanding the key concepts of technological practice understanding how and why things work.
-Students design and make a garment or item based on a context that changes each year.
-12 Credits internal and 4 credits external
+Course Summary: Level 2 Textiles is based around expanding the key concepts of technological practice

+10 credits internal and 4 credits external

+Cost: Costs of pattern and materials to be purchased, printing cost